Status and Distribution

-Very little external signs of feeding although if an ifestation occurs, the small hles in the seeds and dusty frass associated with the feeding can become obvious.
+There are few external signs of feeding although if an infestation occurs, the small holes in the seeds and dusty frass associated with the feeding can become obvious.

 In arable areas where its foodplants are cultivated and indoors in grain stores, warehouses etc where suitable stored food exists.
 The moth is on the extreme northern edge of its natural range in the British Isles.

 Finding the Moth

 Larva and Adult: infestations are usually only found when the flying adults are observed and this species can cause serious damage to stored products.
 The adults rest in crevices and cracks in the walls of storage areas.
 Will occasionally come to light outside.

 Could be mistaken for a Metzneria sp. but the pecten (projecting hair scales) on the antennal scape (basal segment) will exclude that genus.